 Rhoades said he does not know what became of Earhart’s plane after the crash, but does know it was equipped with a state-of-the-art engine built especially for the U.S. Navy by Lockheed.
 But the plane was badly damaged, and the Japanese, who had spies in the United States during the war, would not need to capture Earhart in order to learn about her plane.

 “I was a good friend with Gen. Genda at the time,” Rhoades said.
 “I believed the things I heard because they had no reason to lie to me.”
 (End of review.)

-Bill Prymak’s closing comment is spot on, but these wise words originally came from the pen of Michel de Montaigne (Michel Eyquem, lord of the manor of Montaigne, Dordogne) (28 February 1533 – 13 September 1592) who was an influential French Renaissance writer, generally considered to be the inventor of the personal essay.
+Bill Prymak’s closing comment, “Nothing is so firmly believed as that which is least known,” is spot on, but these wise words originally came from the pen of Michel de Montaigne (Michel Eyquem, lord of the manor of Montaigne, Dordogne (1533-1592), who was an influential French Renaissance writer, generally considered to be the inventor of the personal essay.